 Trust, I recently reviewed a book on trust, I am not sure how many people read it but I will say in the world of referrals, trust is the most important aspect of the business referral relationship.

 I read blogs and articles all the time talking about your elevator pitch, your message, your handshake, your networking activities and blah, blah, blah.
-While all of this is great information for Networking and developing your Word of Mouth marketing it is not the thing that will get you the level of referrals that you are looking for.
-The reality is when it comes to referring you, I don’t care how good your message is, if your handshake is the best and you are the best networker in town!
+While all of this is great information for networking and developing your word of mouth marketing it is not the thing that will get you the level of referrals that you are looking for.
+The reality is, when it comes to referring, I don’t care how good your message is, or if your handshake is the best and you are the best networker in town!

 What I do care about is this: IF I give you a referral, when you are done with that referral will I still look good in the eyes of the person I referred?
 My reputation, what people think of me and about me is important to me.
 The number one reason that people do not pass “Qualified Referrals” is the trust issue.
 They do not want to risk their name.

 With very little trust I can give out all kinds of leads, because my name is not closely tied to the lead, it will not have a major affect on me if it goes bad so I don’t mind taking the chance.